Marfan syndrome

 What is Marfan syndrome?

-If you have Marfan syndrome you have a problem with the connective tissue in your body.
-(Your connective tissue binds, separates or gives strength to other tissues and organs within your body and can also be a kind of 'packing' tissue in your body.)
+If you have Marfan syndrome, you have a problem with the connective tissue in your body.
+(Your connective tissue is the tissue that binds, protects and gives strength to other tissues and organs within your body.
+It also helps move fat and nutrients around your body and can help repair damage to other tissues.)
 In Marfan syndrome, your connective tissue becomes weak and 'floppy'.

-Marfan syndrome can affect connective tissue in different parts of your body, including your heart, blood vessels, eyes and skeleton.
-It can affect different people in different ways and by different amounts.
-Some people with Marfan syndrome are only mildly affected while others are more severely affected.
+Marfan syndrome can affect the connective tissue in different parts of your body, including your heart, blood vessels, eyes and skeleton.

 Marfan syndrome symptoms